 Making the decision to sue the dealership is not always easy, as nobody purchases a car with the intent of having to file a lawsuit to get what they really paid for.
 We always suggest that you speak with the dealer directly to see if the issue can be resolved without auto fraud legal help.
 Unfortunately, if the dealer was unscrupulous enough to misrepresent the car before the sale, they probably aren’t going to just take it back and give you a new one without a fight.
 That’s where we come in.

 Our Auto Fraud Law Firm offers free consultations for consumers in California that have been scammed by a dealership.
 Our attorneys will review your car sales contract, run vehicle history reports, and do a thorough review of your case.
-If your case is strong enough to file a lawsuit, we offer contingency retainers for legal services – without even a dollar out of your pocket!
+If your case is strong enough to file a lawsuit, we offer contingency retainers for legal services – very little money out of your pocket!

 Time Is of the Essence